M3gababa/authfest-fr/README.md

-# Auth Rocks UI
+# Authfest UI

 This Glitch app is based on the [Auth0 SPA JS Login Quickstart](https://github.com/auth0-samples/auth0-javascript-samples/tree/master/01-Login) and the [Auth0 Calling an API Quickstart](https://github.com/auth0-samples/auth0-javascript-samples/tree/master/02-Calling-an-API).

-It is part of the Auth Rocks developer workshop presented by [Okta](https://okta.com)
+It is part of the Authfest developer workshop presented by [Okta](https://okta.com)

 ## Configuring the App